Martin Justan LinkedIn

 Better-for-you bread market insights

 As consumers take an increasingly proactive approach to wellness and focus on prevention over cure, there is a growing interest in better-for-you products with a positive impact on health.
-Bakery brands promoting the use of ingredients that are guilt-free yet indulging reduce price sensitivity amongst consumers.
+Bakery brands promoting the use of ingredients that are guilt-free yet indulgent reduces price sensitivity amongst consumers.

 Market insights for sourdough products